 There is no "dBA" value given as threshold of human hearing.

-These values are not given as dBA, but as dBSPL, that means without any
+These values are not given as dBA, but as dBSPL, that means without any weighting filter.

-When it comes to our ears and the hearing, it is recommended that the
+our ears and hearing, it is recommended to avoid the less appropriate expressions

 The sound pressure level decreases in the free field with 6 dB per distance doubling.